-Usually, Senta will send emails to the client's primary contact, that is, the first contact listed on the client's Contacts tab.
-But Senta can also send them to someone more appropriate, by using contact roles.
+Usually, Senta will send emails or assign tasks to the client's primary contact, that is, the first contact listed on the client's Contacts tab.
+But Senta can also send or assign them to someone more appropriate, by using contact roles.

-You define a number of roles that the client's contact might have: payroll, management accounts, billing, etc. and then tell Senta which emails should go to which types of client contact.
+You define a number of roles that the client's contact might have: payroll, management accounts, billing, etc. and then tell Senta which emails or tasks should go to which types of client contact.

 Once you've done that, it's just a question of making sure that your contacts have the correct roles ticked.
-Senta will take of everything else: sending emails to the right people at the right time.
+Senta will take of everything else: sending emails and assigning tasks to the right people at the right time.

 Setting up roles

 The are two steps to setting up roles on your Senta site.
 The first is to add roles to your contact form.
 This will give you the actual roles to tick for your contacts.